 GOLD PROGRAM OVERVIEW

-• Interns who work directly for the Academy work a minimum of 20 hours per week.
-Hours vary for Interns through participating companies.
+• Interns who work directly for the Academy worked a minimum of 20 hours per week.
+Hours varied for Interns through participating companies.

 Academy Gold summer internship applicants must meet the following criteria:

 • Have an overall 3.0 grade point average

 • Exhibit an interest in the motion picture industry

 • Have strong written, verbal and problem-solving skills